Drawing Family

 " Did you see?"

-How do you bring back the most beautiful memories of a trip without a camera?
-Thanks to the drawing of course!
 The exhibition of the artist Chourouk Hriech is a new destination, that of a world in which landscapes mix cities and nature, and in which a multitude of birds have found refuge there.
-Pencils in hand, discover the fauna that inhabits the cities, add colour to the artist's drawings and above all bring back as many images as possible in our travel diary.
+Pencils in hand discover the fauna that inhabits the cities, put color in the artist's drawings and especially bring back a maximum of images in our travel diary.

 "We who desire without end" – Chourouk Hriech, curator Jérôme Sans – March 18 – June 15, 2022.

-Duo drawing
+— Duo drawing

+In the idea of Boryana Petkova's performative work Link , children are invited to draw in pairs.
 Connected by a ribbon by the wrists, they must create a work with the constraint of the other.
+To cooperate, to resist or to capitulate, the final drawing is the result.

 Non-Effective Drawing - Emmanuel Béranger x Boryana Petkova - June 22 - August 24, 2024.

-Still drawing In his exhibition, the artist Nikolaus Gansterer investigates movement and line in space.
+In his exhibition, artist Nikolaus Gansterer investigates movement and line in space.
 For him, thought is an action, drawing is a gesture that draws a movement in space, a line to draw.
 Using bamboo stems and dried wood, the artist proposes a drawing in volume, a mobile to hang and observe.

 )( ) DRAWING AS THINKING IN ACTION – Nikolaus Gansterer, curator Jeanette Pacher – March 22 – June 15, 2019.

-Drawing on paper?
 In the manner of Raffaella della Olga, children experiment with drawing on paper.
 Be careful here it will not be a question of drawing on a classic sheet of paper but rather on a tree leaf!
 On this natural sheet, all tools are allowed: markers, paints, graphite powder provided you do not pierce it!

 DRAWING POWER – collective exhibition with the collections of Frac Picardie, curated by Joana P.R.
 Neves – June 26 – September 30, 2021.

-Head in the Stars
+— Head in the Stars

 Du Temps be the measure – François Réau, curator Léo Marin – October 14, 2022 – January 5, 2023.

-" On the front page!"
-Benjamin Hochart's exhibition Pulp•e is directly inspired by the pulp magazines that were very popular in the United States during the first half of the twentieth century.
+Benjamin Hochart's exhibition Pulp•e is directly inspired by the pulp•e magazines that were very popular in the United States during the first half of the twentieth century.
 It's your turn to create your own magazine cover.
-Take out your pencils, grab your pair of scissors, unleash your imagination to create the cover of your magazine...
+Take out your pencils, take your pair of scissors, free your imagination to elaborate the front page of your magazine ...
 It's up to you!
-Pulp•e – Benjamin Hochart, curated by Fabienne Bideaud – April 14 – September 6, 2023.

-" Superpowers !"
 Based on stories of ecologies, elements or animal species that shape the geological or geographical territories they inhabit, draw an imaginary scene in nature or in the city and imagine how to make their interactions or superpowers visible!
 The superpowers are added at the end with the fluorescent pencil and then the drawings are illuminated with UV light which reveals what is not seen by humans without this tool.

 Admiratio – Noémie Sauve, curated by Anne de Malleray – October 14, 2023 – January 7, 2024